Moebytes/Moebytes/README.md

 ❄️ Some of my projects:
 - [Kisaragi](https://github.com/Tenpi/Kisaragi), a multi-purpose discord bot with over 300 commands ranging from website searching to music playing.
-- The [website](https://github.com/Tenpi/Kisaragi-Site) for Kisaragi bot, which mainly contains the documentation for the commands.
+- [kisaragi.moe](https://github.com/Tenpi/Kisaragi-Site) is the website for Kisaragi bot, mainly containing the documentation for the commands.
 - An online [music player](https://github.com/Tenpi/Music-Player-Web) that can reverse, pitch shift, and time stretch audio in real time.
+- [lolisleep.moe](https://github.com/Tenpi/lolisleep.moe), which is pretty self explanatory...
 - A [waifu2x GUI app](https://github.com/Tenpi/Waifu2x-GUI) that upscales anime-styled images and videos with waifu2x.
 - A [GUI app](https://github.com/Tenpi/Crunchyroll-Downloader-GUI) that can download anime episodes from Crunchyroll.
 - A [browser extension](https://github.com/Tenpi/soundcloud-extension) that can download tracks from Soundcloud.